bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-29-jpeg-quality-estimation-a-different-heuristic.md

 I still wasn't entirely happy with this solution.
 This was partially because ImageMagick's heuristic uses *aggregated* coefficients of the image's quantization tables, which makes it potentially vulnerable to collisions.
 Another concern was, that the reasoning behind certain details of ImageMagick's heuristic seems rather opaque (at least to me!).

-This post explores a different approach to JPEG quality estimation, which uses a straightforward comparison with "standard" JPEG quantization tables.
+This post explores a different approach to JPEG quality estimation, which is based on a straightforward comparison with "standard" JPEG quantization tables using least squares matching.
 It also proposes a measure that characterizes how similar an image's quantization tables are to its closest "standard" tables.
 This could be useful as a measure of confidence in the quality estimate.

 <!-- more -->